 Incoming First-Year Students

-All students admitted to the university and to the College of Letters and Science are invited to apply to be considered for admission to the Honors Program to pursue the Honors in the Liberal Arts degree.
+All students admitted to the university and to the College of Letters & Science are invited to apply to be considered for admission to the Honors Program to pursue the Honors in the Liberal Arts degree.
 Interested students are able to apply via an online application form.
-Students receive an invitation message by e-mail that contains the URL to the online application.
-Students who do not have e-mail and/or Internet access will receive an invitation letter by mail that will include directions to contact the office by phone at 608-262-2984 or email firstname.lastname@example.org to request a hard copy application.
-A specific application deadline will be provided to each student in their invitation message or letter.
+Students receive an invitation message by email that contains the URL to the online application.
+Students who do not have email and/or internet access will receive an invitation letter by mail that will include directions to contact the office by phone at 608-262-2984 or email firstname.lastname@example.org to request a hard copy application.
+The application deadline will be 30 days from the student's initial login.
 Admission to the program is competitive, and space is limited.

 Continuing and Transfer Students

-Students with a cumulative grade point average of 3.3 or above who are currently enrolled at UW-Madison or who are transferring to the UW-Madison from another college or university are invited to apply to the L&S Honors Program.
-Application requires completion of an application and submission of a letter of recommendation from a professor or teaching assistant.
-Honors Program staff review and respond to applications on a rolling basis.
-Applications are evaluated on an individual basis and admission decisions are usually made within three weeks of submission of the completed application and supporting materials.
+Students with a cumulative grade point average of 3.3 or above who are currently enrolled at UW–Madison or who are transferring to UW–Madison from another college or university are invited to apply to the L&S Honors Program.
+Application are available from the Honors Program; staff review and respond to applications on a rolling basis.
+Admission decisions are usually made within three weeks of submission of the completed application and supporting materials.
 While continuing or transfer students having 60 or more credits at the time of application to the Honors Program are eligible to participate in the Honors in the Liberal Arts (HLA) degree track, they are encouraged to consider Honors in the Major (HM) as an option (see below).
 Students may find it difficult to complete the HLA degree requirements if beginning that program in the junior or senior year.

 Criteria for Remaining in Good Standing

-Students must maintain a grade point average of 3.3 or higher to continue as Honors in the Liberal Arts degree candidates.
+Students must obtain a grade point average of 3.3 or higher to be eligible to graduate as Honors in the Liberal Arts degree candidates.
 First-year students have until the end of the second semester on campus to achieve the 3.3 minimum grade point average.
 Students must also make satisfactory progress toward the degree.
-Satisfactory progress is defined as: (1) successful completion (grade of B or higher) of at least one honors course (any designation) by the end of the third semester on campus; (2) a cumulative UW-Madison GPA of at least 3.0 by the end of the third semester on campus; (3) successful completion (grade of B or higher) of at least two automatic honors courses by the end of the fifth semester on campus.
-Students may withdraw from HLA at any time by submitting a complete Honors in the Liberal Arts Withdrawal Form, available from the Honors Program office, and submitting it to the Honors Program.
+Satisfactory progress is defined as: (1) successful completion (grade of B or higher) of at least one honors course (any designation) by the end of the third semester on campus; (2) a cumulative UW–Madison GPA of at least 3.0 by the end of the third semester on campus; (3) successful completion (grade of B or higher) of at least two automatic honors courses by the end of the fifth semester on campus.
+Students may withdraw from HLA at any time by completing an Honors in the Liberal Arts Withdrawal Form, available from the Honors Program office, and submitting it to the Honors Program.

 Students interested in pursuing an Honors in the Major degree are encouraged to consult the department listings in this catalog and speak with the department's academic advisors, who will be able to explain admissions procedures and requirements for the degree.
 After officially declaring the major and receiving authorization from the department to declare HM, students must submit a completed Honors in the Major Declaration Form to the Honors Program office.
 These forms may be obtained from either the department advisor or the Honors Program office.
 Incoming first-year students may not apply for Honors in the Major until after the first day of classes during their first semester.

 Criteria for Remaining in Good Standing

-The College of Letters and Science offers several types of honors courses.
+The College of Letters & Science offers several types of honors courses.
 Each is designated with a special symbol in the Course Guide, as follows:

 - The "H" following the course number and/or the middle digit "8" in the course number designates a course reserved for honors candidates.
-These honors-only courses are generally small classes, led by a faculty member and designed for acceleration or enrichment.
+These honors-only courses are generally small classes, led by a faculty member and designed for substantive engagement.
 The symbol "H" may also designate discussion sections or labs reserved for honors students in larger non-honors lecture courses.
 The enrollment system will automatically assign honors credit to all enrolled students.